Amine-Ounissi/Amine-Ounissi/README.md

 **Talking about Personal Stuff:**

-- 🌱 I’m currently working on a private cloud project: Infrastructure as a Service (IaaS) deployment using Openstack;
+- 🌱 I’m currently working on a complete CI/CD pipeline project for a microservice application using Jenkins, Docker, Nexus and AKS Cluster;
 - 🤔 My interests are with Coding,scripting and very passionate about Open Source technologies;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;